SDGforskning/sdg-strings/SDG14_query_action_WoS.md

-      ("designat*" OR "placement" OR "expand*" OR "extend" OR "design" OR "designing" OR "create" OR "creation" OR "creating" OR "establish*" OR "propose*" OR "proposal$" OR "implement*" OR "prioriti$e" OR "plans" OR "plan" OR "planned" OR "planning" OR "enforce" OR "enforcement" OR "enforcing"
+      ("designat*" OR "placement" OR "expand*" OR "extend" OR "design" OR "designing" OR "create" OR "creation" OR "creating" OR "establish*" OR "propose*" OR "proposal$" OR "implement*" OR "prioriti$e" OR "plans" OR "plan" OR "planned" OR "planning" OR "framework" OR "strategy" OR "governance" OR "enforce" OR "enforcement" OR "enforcing"
       OR "increas*" OR "strengthen" OR "improv*" OR "enhance" OR "facilitat*" OR "preserv*" OR "support*" OR "ensur*"